-QUARTERLY REPORT PURSUANT THE SECURITIES EXCHANG 15(d) OF For the quarterly period ended March 31, 2009 TRANSITION REPORT PURSUANT THE SECURITIES EXCHANO 15(d) OF For the transition period from to Commission File Number : 001-32171 Bim ini Capital Man (Exact name of registrant as spec Inc. Maryland (State or other jurisd incorporation or orga 72-1571637 (I.R.S.
-Employer Identification No.) 3305 Flamingo Drive, Vero Beac (Address of principal executive o (772) 231-1400 (Registrant's telephone number, in - 5(d) of the Securities Exchange Act of 1934 during has been subject to such filing requirements for the f Regulation S-T (Section 232.405 of thi site, if any, every Interactive Data File required to eceding 12 months (or for such shorter period that Indicate by check mark whether the registr definitions of "large accelerated filer," "acceler eted filer, or a smaller reporting company.
-See Large accelerated filer \square Smaller Reporting Company \boxtimes Accelerated filer \square Non-a accelerated filer \square Indicate by check mark whether the registr ant is a shell company (as defined in Rul e 12b-2 of the Exchange e Act).
-YES □ NO ☑ As of May 8, 2009, the number of shares outstanding of the registrant's Class B Common Common Stock, \$0.001 par value, was 319,388 Stock, \$0.001 par value, was 319,388; a
+QUARTERLY REPORT PURSUANT TO THE SECURITIES EXCHANGE A For the quarterly period ended Ju ne 30, 2009 TRANSITION REPORT PURSUANT TO THE SECURITIES EXCHANGE A For the transition period from to Commission File Number: 001 -32171 Bin nini Capital Manaş (Exact name of registrant as specified Maryland (State or other juriso incorporation or orga 72-1571637 (I.R.S.
+Employer Identification No.) 3305 Flamingo Drive, Vero Beach, F (Address of principal executive office (772) 231-1400 (Registrant's telephone number, includ ling area code) by Section 13 or 15(d) of the Securities Exchange Act of 1934 duch reports), and (2) has been subject to such filing requirements for Regulation S-T (Section 232.405 of this chapte corporate Web site, if any, every Interactive Data File required to be er) during the preceding 12 months (or for such shorter period that rant is a large accelerated filer, an accelerated rated filer," and "smaller reporting company" filer, a non-accelerated filer, or a smaller reporting company.
+See n Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Smaller Reporting Company ⊠ Accelerated filer \square Non-accelerated filer \square Indicate by check mark whether the regist rant is a shell company (as defined in Rule 12 o-2 of the Exchange Act).
+YES \square NO \square on Stock, \$0.001 par value, was 319,388; and t Stock, \$0.001 par value, was 27,314,203; the number of shares ne number of shares outstanding of the registrant's Class C